Answers to commonly asked questions, info and what to expect

 Consent form: must be filled out and signed completely.
 HIPAA consent is part of the consent form.

 Many insurance companies are trying to evade the ACA by only covering “licensed” IBCLCs.
 Please ask your insurance what type of lactation consultants they cover.
-I am an IBCLC, the highest standard of lactation support — but the only state that licenses IBCLCs is Rhode Island!
+I am an IBCLC, the highest standard of lactation support — but Washington State does not yet license IBCLCs.
+We are working on it!

 Please contact me regarding the fee structure.